-- No Maintenance – if installed by a professional, expect to leave the central air for decades without having to touch it or call someone.
-The only thing to watch for is mold and mildew in the ductwork.
+- No Maintenance – If installed by a pro, expect to leave the central air for decades without having to fix it.
+You need to watch out for mold and mildew in the ductwork.

-- Nearly Silent – central air units are usually quite silent.
-Some furnaces can be heard but most central air units are only heard when kicking on and off.
+- Quiet – Central air units are silent.
+Some furnaces are loud, but most central air units make a sound when they start up or stop.

-- Natural Filter – central air units naturally clean and filter air.
-So dust and harmful particles are removed from the air without the need for another air filter.
+- Natural Filter – Central air units clean and filter the air.
+Dust and harmful particles are removed from air without the need for another air filter.

-- Energy Hog – central air uses a lot of energy and can raise your electric bill significantly.
-It’s not the most energy-efficient or eco-friendly way to cool your house.
+- Energy Hog – Central air uses energy and can raise your power bill.
+It’s not the most energy-efficient way to cool your home.

-- Can’t DIY Effectively – whether it’s repaired, cleaning, or installing, a professional will be needed if you have central air.
-This adds a lot to the cost of cooling your home as labor is expensive.
+- Can’t DIY – If it needs repairing, cleaning, or installing, call a pro if you have central air.
+This will add to the cost of cooling your home as labor isn’t cheap.

 Other Cooling Options

-Central air isn’t the only option for cooling your house.
+Central air isn’t the sole option for cooling your house.
 The other option doesn’t have to be a basic fan either.
 Those can work for cool climates, but most homes need something stronger.
-These days, there are dozens of ways to cool a home!
+These days, there are dozens of ways to cool a home.

 Window AC Units

 Window air conditioning units are one of the cheapest ways to cool a room.
 Just like central air, window ac units come with a list of pros and cons.